michael-collins/nominalco/setup-google-sheets.md

 1. ✅ Check Sheet.best URL is correct
 2. ✅ Sheet must be publicly viewable
 3. ✅ Column names must match exactly

-### **Testing Your Setup:**
-1. Open browser console (F12)
-2. Look for "✅ Projects loaded from Google Sheets"
-3. If you see "⚠️ Could not load", check the troubleshooting steps

-## 🎉 You're All Set!

-Once configured, you can:
-- ✅ **Edit from anywhere** - phone, tablet, computer
-- ✅ **Instant updates** - changes appear immediately
-- ✅ **Team collaboration** - multiple editors
-- ✅ **Version history** - never lose work
-- ✅ **No coding required** - ever!

-Your portfolio is now as easy to update as editing a spreadsheet! 🎨